dhzdhd/jade/README.md

 ## Features

-- Incredibly fast routing, including support for a SPA router and View Transitions API.
+- Fast routing, including support for a SPA router and View Transitions API.
 - Custom styling support by providing a custom CSS file, with templates available at [tweakcn](https://tweakcn.com/editor/theme).
 - Obsidian editor like graph UI for exploring related links.
+- Obsidian canvas support with a node graph view.
+- Obsidian bases support with a few functions and file operations.
 - Excalidraw support for rendering diagrams (Use Obsidian Excalidraw plugin for generating `.excalidraw.md` files).
 - File tree and table of contents sidebars.
 - Local settings dialog to remove unnecessary clutter.